airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

         movl  $SYS_BRK, %eax
         int   $LINUX_SYSCALL

-When we reach this point in the code, EBX holds where we want the next region of memory to be.
-So, we add our header size and region size to EBX, and that's where we want the system break to be.
+When we reach this point in the code, *%ebx* holds where we want the next region of memory to be.
+So, we add our header size and region size to *%ebx*, and that's where we want the system break to be.
 We then push all the registers we want to save on the stack, and call the `brk` system call.
 After that we check for errors:

         cmpl  $0, %eax
         je    error

-If there were no errors we pop the registers back off the stack, mark the memory as unavailable, record the size of the memory, and make sure EAX points to the start of usable memory (which is *after* the header).
+If there were no errors we pop the registers back off the stack, mark the memory as unavailable, record the size of the memory, and make sure *%eax* points to the start of usable memory (which is *after* the header).

         popl  %ebx
         popl  %ecx